Wisdom202008/dbt-data/README.md

 Run the Jupyter Notebook to transfer the data from the API to BigQuery.

 ### Note
 The script is set up to retrieve data from three tables: "loan_request", "disbursement", and "repayment".
-If you need to retrieve data from a different table, you'll need to update the pull_and_insert function and replace 'repayment' with the name of the desired table.
+If you need to retrieve data from a different table, you'll need to update the pull_and_insert function and replace 'repayment' with the name of the desired table